jasc2v8/CSharpHotkey/README.md

 - Everything else: The many contributors to StackOverflow, CodeProject, MSDN, and many others.

 ## Objectives
 This is a continuation of my COVID-19 pandemic projects to pass the time until the world gets back to work and it's safe to socialize once again.

+My hobbyist programming background is Basic, AutoIT, Free Pascal, AutoHotkey as well as Microsoft Excel macros.
+I was always curios about C programming but never made the plunge to learn it.

-I started with AHKEZ, had fun and learned a lot, then needed another project.
+For my first project, I started with [AHKEZ](https://github.com/jasc2v8/AHKEZ).
+It was fun and I learned a lot, then needed another project.

 Since my work is fully on Microsoft Windows, and all my PCs and server are on Microsoft Windows, I decided it was time to learn C programming.

 I downloaded Visual Studio 2022 and was amazed how mature this product it.
 There was a bit of a learning curve but I found my "dream" IDE.

 I've always wanted to learn C so I started with C, which I learned is best suited for low-level applications and not my area of interest.

 Then I switched to C++, which was great but annoying when calling Win32 native functions.
 I can't believe how random and non-standard the Microsfot Win32 calling conventions are.
 Again not my area of interest.

 Finally, I switched to C# .NET programming, and found my "dream" language.

 C# .NET on VS2022 is my recommendation for any hobbyist programming on Windows (it's also cross-platform now if you are interested).